 What Cupcakes Can I Use This Chocolate Cream Cheese Frosting On

-You can never go wrong with the ultimate chocolate cupcakes shown above or the ultimate vanilla cupcakes shown below.
-There cupcakes have both been EXTENSIVELY tested and you’ll see when you read the comments that hundreds of people rave about them.
+You can never go wrong with the ultimate chocolate cupcakes.
+This recipe has been EXTENSIVELY tested and you’ll see when you read the comments that hundreds of people rave about them.

 If you've tried this recipe, please RATE THE RECIPE and leave a comment below!